 A dozen times a day, Edie pulled off my breast, screaming.
 She was going hungry.
 Again.

-A lactation nurse confirmed my suspicion that my milk supply had dropped, and Edith had gained almost no weight in two weeks.
+A lactation nurse confirmed my suspicion that my milk supply had dropped, and Peeper had gained almost no weight in two weeks.
 I was devastated.
 And I didn’t know how to increase my milk supply.

 Over the next weeks I did whatever I could to make more breastmilk.